Catalytic Converter Theft and Ways to Protect Yourself

 What Cars are More Likely to be Targeted for Catalytic Converter Theft?

-How Can I Protect My Vehicle From Catalytic Converter Theft?
+How Can I Protect My Vehicle?

-Although it seems like a common sense recommendation, it is not so much in reality.
+Although it seems like a common-sense recommendation, it is not so much in reality.
 Vandals often take advantage of the dark to commit this crime, so finding safe, well-lit areas to park your car is important.
 Also, consider parking inside the garage or near a wall or door so that they cannot squeeze under the vehicle.

 Engrave your car’s VIN

-In addition to helping authorities track down stolen parts and find the owners, this practice can drastically limit a thief’s options for selling this part.
+The authorities recommend recording on the catalytic converter either your license plate number or your vehicle’s identification number, known as a VIN.
+In addition to helping authorities track down stolen parts and find the owners, this practice can drastically limit a thief’s options for selling the part.

 Increase the alarm sensitivity